Observing

 Image Credit: https://astronomy.ua.edu/undergraduate-program/course-resources-astronomy/lab-exercise-8-cosmic-distributions-and-the-galactic-ecology/1293-2/

-To figure out where the galaxy is located at your location and time, we reccomend using something like Stellarium.
-The Stellarium app or web browser will show what is in the sky at your location.
+The Stellarium app or website will show what is in the sky at your location.
 We demostrate here with Stellarium web.
 Here is a quick view of the interface:

 stell

-Make sure to change the location to your current location.
-We reccomend turning off the atmosphere with the button labelled “atmosphere” at the bottom.
+We recommend turning off the atmosphere with the button labelled “atmosphere” at the bottom.
 This will let you see where the Galaxy is during the day time as well as the night time.
 Fortunately, unlike optical astronomy, we can do radio measurements of the Milky Way during the day!

 stell